Axlefublr/studies/Info.md

 ## Cunningham's law

 The best way to get the right answer on the Internet is not to ask a question; it's to post the wrong answer

+## SendMessage to a different script

+is in the examples of the docs to OnMessage